hariprasd/hariprasd/README.md

 <br>

-<div align = center> PS: I made this README template open for all, give it a star, Use this as template & customize it for yourself 🚀 <br><a href="https://github.com/hariprasd/hariprasd/raw/main/readme-hariprasd.pdf">Click here to download this README as PDF ↓</a>
+<div align = center> PS: I made this README template open for all, give it a star, Use this repo as template & customize it for yourself 🚀 <br><a href="https://github.com/hariprasd/hariprasd/raw/main/readme-hariprasd.pdf">Click here to download this README as PDF ↓</a>
 </div>
 <br><br><br>